Enjoy these shipping forecast products – rain or shine

-The popularity of Jane’s shipping forecast painting shows just how deeply this daily poem to the weather around our islands is embedded in us.
-You may have read that it recently even won an award from the British Cartographic Society.
+The popularity of my Shipping Forecast painting shows just how deeply this daily poem to the weather around our islands is embedded in us.
+You may have read that it won an award from the British Cartographic Society in 2016.

-So here’s my quick guide to the products (with some handy facts about the Shipping Forecast thrown in!):
+Here’s my quick guide to the products (with some facts about the Shipping Forecast thrown in!):

-No matter how wet things get in the kitchen, Jane’s mum Janet makes sure it’ll be ‘fair later’ with the Shipping Forecast tea towel.
+No matter how wet things get in the kitchen, my mum Janet makes sure it’ll be ‘fair later’ with a Shipping Forecast tea towel.

-So in the spirit of the Shipping Forecast, I’ll keep it brief and let the very first purchaser of the Shipping Forecast mug do the talking: “I never miss a single broadcast and now whilst listening to my favourite broadcast I’m able to enjoy lashings of tea in a fabulous new mug.
+The very first purchaser of the Shipping Forecast mug said: “I never miss a single broadcast and now whilst listening to my favourite broadcast I’m able to enjoy lashings of tea in a fabulous new mug.
 Happy days!”